ertamaki/ertamaki/README.md

 <img align='right' src="https://media.giphy.com/media/0Y0ySEj13sU1O1IQ23/giphy.gif" width="230">

+Lecturer at the Faculty of Economics and Social Sciences, University Hamburg <br />
 Research Fellow and Doctoral Researcher at the [German Institute for Global and Area Studies](https://www.giga-hamburg.de/en) <br />
 PhD Student @University of Erfurt <br />
 MA in Political Science by the Federal University of Minas Gerais (UFMG) <br />